Future Planning For Children With Disabilities And Additional Needs

 There are two types of LPA – one that appoints someone to make decisions about your property and finances, and another that appoints someone to make decisions about your health and welfare.

-When drafting an LPA, carefully decide how your Attorneys should weigh your financial needs against those of a disabled dependent, such as in scenarios of limited funds for care.
+When drafting an LPA, carefully decide how your Attorneys should weigh your financial needs against those of a disabled dependent, such as in scenarios of limited funds for your own care.
 Seek professional advice to ensure your LPA reflects these preferences accurately.

 Contact: